 Homestay and vacation rentals are now in trend in the travel industry for the past few years.
 This is most likely due to a homestay that can accommodate huge families and offer ample facilities to travellers.
 Besides, they also seeking a more homey and cozy accommodation or in short, a “home away from home” when they are travellings.

 Starting a homestay business can be easy when you have vacant rooms or houses.
-However, maintaining the business and filling up the vacancies can be a challenging for every homestay owners.
-But don’t worry, to save your time and effort we have come up some tips to help you fill up your homestays and perhaps increase your sales.
+However, maintaining the business and filling up the vacancies can be challenging for every homestay owner.
+But don’t worry, to save your time and effort we have come up with some tips to help you fill up your homestays and perhaps increase your sales.

 1. Creating a theme or style

 First off, many homestay owners deem this unnecessary but in fact, by putting in some effort into applying and beautifying your homestay according to a certain theme, this could be a game-changer.